VASHON ISLAND FIRE & RESCUE

 Apply Now >

 Vashon Island Fire & Rescue is recruiting for Part-Time Firefighter/EMT’s.
 The recruitment will be continuous with periodic intake processes.
 There are current openings.

 FireTEAM testing, a valid NTN CPAT (within one year), and the candidate PHQ are required.
 Only NTN CPAT’s will be accepted.

 Applicants must be available to work an assigned rotating shift schedule.
-Shifts are 24-hours starting at 0730 on every sixth day.
-Applicants must currently be WA State EMT certified and possess IFSAC Firefighter I and Hazardous Materials Operations certification.
+Shifts are 24-hours starting at 0715 on every sixth day.
+Applicants must currently be WA State EMT certified with a minimum of six months EMT experience with a fire department, private ambulance company, or as an ER Tech.
+Applicants must also possess IFSAC Firefighter I and Hazardous Materials Operations certification.
 Current EVIP certification is highly desirable.